Climb Monte Rosa – 4634m

 Accommodation and huts

 This course is based out of Zermatt, Switzerland.
-We stay in a lovely family run hotel close to all the amenities that Zermatt town has to offer.
+We stay in a lovely family run hotel close to the train station and all the amenities that Zermatt town has to offer.
+There are plenty of bakeries and restaurants close by to purchase food, and also plenty of equipment shops incase you need to purchase or rent equipment.

 What to expect from mountain huts